 Uptrend Parabolic SAR = Prior SAR + Prior AF (Prior EP – Prior SAR)

 Downtrend Parabolic SAR = Prior SAR – Prior AF (Prior SAR – Prior EP)

 - EP is the extreme point in a trend (highest point reached by a price during an uptrend or the lowest price reached during a downtrend).

 - AF is the acceleration factor which is initially set to a value of 0.02 (it is increased by 0.02 each time the EP is recorded, with a maximum of 0.20).
 Traders can choose the acceleration factor depending on the tradings style or instrument being traded).

-The benefit of using a Parabolic SAR is that it is used to determine the direction of the price.
-In a strong trending environment, the indicator produces good results and helps traders decide when to enter a profit target.
+The benefit of using a Parabolic SAR is that it helps to determine the direction of price action.
+In a strong trending environment, the indicator produces good results.
 Also, when there is a move against the trend, the indicator gives an exit signal when a price reversal could occur.
-This tool works best in trending markets with long rallies and downturns.
+This tool works best in trending markets with long rallies or declines.

 On the downside, the Parabolic SAR produces false signals when the price action starts moving sideways.
 Due to the lack of a trend, the indicator will move back and forth around the price bar, and this produces misleading signals.
-When a trader solely relies on the Parabolic SAR during sideways market conditions, it can result in losing trades for that trading day.
+When a trader solely relies on the Parabolic SAR during sideways market conditions, it can result in losing trades.

 To prevent such mishaps, traders should only trade in the direction of the dominant trend and avoid trades when a trend is absent.
-Also, using other indicators like moving averages alongside parabolic SAR can help cushion against such losses.
+Also, using other indicators like moving averages alongside parabolic SAR can help prevent such losses.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: